siddvish21/aternos-discord-bot/README.md

 - `!playercount`: Gets the number of players online on the Aternos server.
 - `!playerlist`: Gets the list of players online on the Aternos server.
 - `!serveraddress`: Gets the address of the Aternos server.
--`!help`:Shows list of all available commands
+- `!help`:Shows list of all available commands

 ### Notes